 Then I stumbled across the Polar H1 (not the H7 misspelt).
 The H1 is the same as the H10 but without Bluetooth.
 So it’s good for some gym users wanting to link to some gym equipment.

 Polar also do hard strap chest straps for gym and non-gym use as wel as, of course, the optical arm band HRM ie the OH1.
-I actually use the OH1 quite a lot for providing an extra set of HR data to comapre against other devices.
+I actually use the OH1 quite a lot for providing an extra set of HR data to compare against other devices.
 I deliberately NEVER pair it to any watch to avoid its BLE-only being incorrectly picked up and duplicated.
 It syncs nicely enough to FLOW and is as accurate as the Scosche equivalent.
-They only issues I have with the OH1 is the strap, which could do with being a bit wider, and the battery which seems to discharge over ‘N’ days, when not in use.
+The only issues I have with the OH1 is the strap, which could do with being a bit wider, and the battery which seems to discharge over ‘N’ days, when not in use.

-The existence of the H1 tells me that Polar must be (obviously) very carefully looking at precise HR needs of different segments of the ‘sports’ market.
+The existence of the H1 tells me that Polar must be (obviously) very carefully looking at the precise HR needs of different segments of the ‘sports’ market.
 Heart Rate has always been Polar’s ‘thing’.

 Polar Team Pro Sensor